solisgb/BHIMES/README.md

 more explanations can be found in _leeme.docx -in Spanish-

-comments in code are in English
+comments in the code files and in bhimes.xml file are in English